-Major Vulnerability # 2 – iBaby M6 has weak web service feature that allows easy access to camera’s details simply by modifying the serial number in the URL string.
+Major Vulnerability # 2 – iBaby M6 has a weak web service feature that allows easy access to the camera’s details simply by modifying the serial number in the URL string.
 Hackers can mass-exploit this vulnerability using a simple script, potentially gaining access to the recorded clip of every registered baby monitor.

-Major Vulnerability # 3 – Summer Infant Baby Zoom (28630) has serious vulnerability in one of its web service feature that does not require any authorization or password when adding authorized viewer to the camera’s live video stream.
+Major Vulnerability # 3 – Summer Infant Baby Zoom (28630) has a serious vulnerability in one of its web service feature that does not require any authorization or password when adding authorized viewer to the camera’s live video stream.
 An attacker can easily exploit this by adding the email address of their choice and log in to view the video.

 It is important to note here that, Philips, out of numerous other manufacturers was the only one who responded promptly to address the reported security flaws.
 Their team is currently working on releasing a patch for their vulnerable monitors.

 The research paper added, “We applaud Philips’ commitment to fixing this vulnerability and their established protocol for handling incoming product vulnerabilities, which included using a documented PGP key to encrypt communications around this sensitive material.”